 - 3.7.1 Independent external audit is an essential safeguard of the stewardship of public money.
-This is currently carried out by PKF Littlejohn LLP through specific reviews that are designed to test (amongst other things) the adequacy of financial systems and arrangements for preventing and detecting fraud and corruption.
+This is currently carried out by Grant Thornton through specific reviews that are designed to test (amongst other things) the adequacy of the Council's financial systems and arrangements for preventing and detecting fraud and corruption.
 It is not the external auditors' function to prevent fraud and irregularities, but the integrity of public funds is at all times a matter of general concern.
 External auditors are always alert to the possibility of fraud and irregularity, and will act without undue delay if grounds for suspicion come to their notice.
-The external auditor has a responsibility to review arrangements for preventing and detecting fraud and irregularities, and arrangements designed to limit the opportunity for corrupt practices. - 3.7.2 Where External Audit is required to undertake an investigation they will operate within legislation and their codes of conduct.

-3.8 Role of the Public

-3.8.1 This policy, although primarily aimed at those within or associated with CTC, enables concerns raised by the public to be investigated, as appropriate, by the relevant person in a proper manner.
+The external auditor has a responsibility to review the Council's arrangements for preventing and detecting fraud and irregularities, and arrangements designed to limit the opportunity for corrupt practices. - 3.7.2 Where External Audit is required to undertake an investigation they will operate within legislation and their codes of conduct. - 3.8 The Role of the Public - 3.8.1 This policy, although primarily aimed at those within or associated with the Council, enables concerns raised by the public to be investigated, as appropriate, by the relevant person in a proper manner.